 In the morning sow your seed (or cast your bread), and in the evening withhold not your hand: for you know not whether you shall prosper (or which will succeed), either this or that, or whether they both shall be alike good (Ecclesiastes 11:6).

 A Bible commentary noted: Although man cannot comprehend God's work, nor predict success, he needs to be involved in life's activities and trust God for the results.
 Good is to be done at all times, as opportunity offers, throughout one's whole life, and in all conditions and circumstances.
 Make use of opportunities (to cast your bread), acceptable to God, and useful to men, as one has occasion to do so.

 We are seeing many walking away from the truths of God's Word; as worldly and ungodly ways are being promoted, even within the church in many Western nations, but now is not the time to be deceived but rather entrenched in God's Word!

-Cast your bread upon the waters for you shall find it in many days is a timely message as many today are casting evilness upon the waters to profit from.
-The biblical prospective of adherence to the godly virtue for doing so; and the reward for doing so is well-documented in God's Word.
+Cast your bread upon the waters for you shall find it in many days is a timely message; as many today are casting evilness upon the waters to profit from.
+The biblical prospective of adherence to the godly virtue for doing so; and its reward is well-documented in God's Word.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.